 Our curriculum is designed to foster curiosity and wonder, a sense of responsibility and a passion for life-long learning.
 Across the school, topics will be closely linked to either a historical, geographical or scientific concept, question or idea and combined with an associated literary text.
 The texts chosen are from ‘The Power of Reading’, this is the Centre for Literacy in Primary Education (CLPE)’s proven professional development programme that supports Longlands to evolve a high quality literacy curriculum which develops reading comprehension and writing composition, and fosters a whole school love of reading and writing.
 In doing this, our aim is to further enhance children’s engagement with their learning by ensuring they are reading and writing about matters associated to their thematic topic.
 In addition to this, the children will study and create art linked with their topic and look at the work of notable artists from the region or period being studied.
 Alternatively, they may use their design and technology knowledge and skills to investigate matters arising from their topic or to overcome a challenge.

-Subject leaders have produced detailed progression of skills documents which ensure that all teachers are fully aware of the journey of learning in each subject.
+Subject leaders have produced detailed progression of skills and knowledge documents which ensure that all teachers are fully aware of the journey of learning in each subject.
 During lessons teachers make use of all opportunities to revisit previous learning and consistently find ways to ensure learning becomes embedded through the use of mini quizzes, questioning, pre and post topic tests, working walls and through the use of verbal feedback during lessons.
 As an inclusive school we respond to the needs of the children as individuals.
 If a child needs a concept further broken down, explained and explored in a different way, this will be provided by the teacher.
 If a child has already got a firm grasp of a concept, differentiation will enable the child to further deepen their knowledge through effective questioning, extension tasks and opportunities to further explain their understanding.

 The cultural capital of our children is of equal importance.
 To ensure children leave with memorable experiences that inspire, enrich and broaden their minds, we plan opportunities across subjects and contexts to ensure a long term view of what a Longlands child is exposed to during their educational journey from Reception to Year 6.